elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

 A _runtime specific_ pipeline comprises nodes that are implemented using generic components or _custom components_.
 Custom components are runtime specific and user-provided.

-In this intermediate tutorial you will learn how to add [Kubeflow components](https://www.kubeflow.org/docs/components/pipelines/sdk/component-development/) to Elyra and how to utilize them in pipelines.
+In this intermediate tutorial you will learn how to add [Kubeflow Pipelines components](https://www.kubeflow.org/docs/components/pipelines/sdk/component-development/) to Elyra and how to utilize them in pipelines.

 ![The completed tutorial pipeline](doc/images/completed-tutorial-pipeline.png)

 The features described in this tutorial require Elyra v3.2.0.
 The tutorial instructions were last updated using Elyra v3.2.0 and Kubeflow v1.3.0.

-> Elyra v.3.2.0 does not support [Kubeflow Pipelines Python components](https://www.kubeflow.org/docs/components/pipelines/sdk/python-function-components/).
+> Elyra v.3.2.0 does not support [Kubeflow Pipelines Python function-based components](https://www.kubeflow.org/docs/components/pipelines/sdk/python-function-components/).

 ### Prerequisites